Blackfb/Pandas_Challenge/README.md

-# Python Project, Pandas Library And The Jupyter Notebook
+# Python Project Heroes of Pymoli

-## Heroes of Pymoli
+## Using with Python Pandas Library And The Jupyter Notebook

 ![Fantasy](Images/Fantasy.png)